-- 2 Technical reviews are based on information and evidence prepared by the user.
-Prior to engaging in - 3 review activities, all necessary information and evidence is prepared and made available to a prospective - 4 technical reviewer.
-This will enable the prospective technical reviewer to prepare a proposal for the - 5 review and the user to select a technical reviewer. - 6 Figure 6.1: Overview of steps in the chapter
+Technical reviews are based on information and evidence prepared by the user.
+Prior to engaging in review activities, all necessary information and evidence is prepared and made available to a prospective technical reviewer.
+This will enable the prospective technical reviewer to prepare a proposal for the review and the user to select a technical reviewer.

-- 8 Checklist of key recommendations - Request sufficient information from the user to make an informed determination as to the knowledge, skills and experience needed by the review team to conduct the technical review
+• Request sufficient information from the user to make an informed determination as to the knowledge, skills and experience needed by the review team to conduct the technical review